Skip to contents

 Before shifting, the minimum (end of exercise) values for smo2_left and smo2_right were similar, but the starting baseline values were different.

-Whereas when we shift both baseline values to zero, we can see that the smo2_right signal has a smaller deoxygenation amplitude compared to the smo2_left signal.
+Whereas when we shift both baseline values to zero, we can see that the smo2_left signal has a smaller deoxygenation amplitude compared to the smo2_right signal, and a (slightly) greater hyperaemic reoxygenation peak.

-We have to consider how our assumptions and processing decisions will influence our interpretations; by shifting both starting values, we are normalising for the starting condition of the two tissue sites and implicitly assuming that the baseline represents the same starting condition in both legs.
+We have to consider how our assumptions and processing decisions will influence our interpretations; by shifting both starting values, we are normalising for, and implicitly assuming that the baseline represents the same starting condition for the tissues in both legs.

-For example, this may be appropriate when we are more interested in the relative change (delta) in each leg during an intervention or exposure (often referred to as "∇SmO2").
+This may or may not be an appropriate assumption for your research question; for example, this may be appropriate when we are more interested in the relative change (delta) in each leg during an intervention or exposure (often referred to as "∇SmO2"), but not if we were interested in asymmetries that could influence SmO2 at rest.

 rescale_mnirs()